-- 16.1 If the Employer determines that a state office or work location is non-operational for reasons including, but not limited to, inclement weather, natural disasters and health or safety threats, the Employer may take the following actions: - A. Non-emergency employees (as determined by an Agency Head or designee) may be released with no loss of pay during any disruption of services. - B. Non-emergency employees may be reassigned to similar positions at locations within a reasonable driving distance from the non-operational location during any disruption of services. - 16.2 Employees who work their normal hours during the disruption will not receive additional compensation. - 16.3 If a work location remains fully operational but an employee is unable to report to work or remain at work due to inclement weather, natural disasters, or other reasons as determined by the Employer, the employee's leave will be charged in the following order:
+16.1 If the Employer determines that a state office or work location is non-operational or inaccessible for reasons including, but not limited to, severe inclement weather, a natural disaster, health or safety threats, or other emergency conditions, the Employer may take the following actions:

-- A. Any earned compensatory time or previously accumulated exchange time; - B. Any accrued vacation leave; - C. Up to three (3) days of accrued sick leave per calendar year; - D. Leave without pay.
+- A. Employees who are not required to work, per Subsection 16.1 B, (as determined by an Agency Head or designee) may be released with no loss of pay during any disruption of services. - B. Employees who are required to work (as determined by an Agency Head or designee) may be reassigned to similar positions or other positions for which they are deemed qualified at another state office or work locations within a reasonable driving distance from the non-operational location during any disruption of services.
+An employee may also be assigned to work from home or other approved location. - C. At the discretion of the Employer, employees may be assigned to or allowed to telework.
+Employees who are ineligible or unable to perform alternate work opportunities referenced in B or C of this Section may be eligible for leave as outlined in Section 16.3 or subject to a temporary reduction of work hours or a temporary layoff consistent with Section 35.7 of Article 35, Layoff and Recall. - 16.2 Employees who work their normal hours during the disruption will not receive additional compensation. - 16.3 If a work location remains fully operational, but an employee is unable to physically report to work, remain at work, or telework due to conditions caused by inclement weather, natural disasters, other emergency circumstances, or other reasons as determined by the Employer, the employee's leave will be charged in the following order: - A. Any earned compensatory time or previously accumulated exchange time; - B. Any accrued vacation leave; - C. Up to three (3) days of accrued sick leave per calendar year; - D. Leave without pay.